thoughtspot/thoughtspot.github.io/_admin/ts-cloud/search-spotiq-settings.md

 ## Search settings
 Under **Search settings**, you can configure ThoughtSpot's indexing behavior, and enable or disable summaries.

+To learn more about ThoughtSpot's default indexing behavior, refer to [Manage suggestion indexing]({{ site.baseurl }}/admin/data-modeling/change-index.html).

 To manage search settings, follow these steps:

 1. Select the **Edit** button in the **Search Settings** section.